BOEM25/cw-homepage/src/pages/about/index.md

 instead focus on interactive exercises and participation.
 Each event will have clear learning goals, and facilitators available to help with any questions that you may have and to provide guidance.

+### Community Focused

+No goal is accomplished alone.
+We rely on our community and team mates to accomplish great things.
+Code Workshop believes in cultivating strong communities, friendships, and teams.

 ### Open Source

 As members of the software community we stand on the shoulders of many amazing open source software